Prunoideae/-recipes/readme.md

 1. Fork this repository
 2. Learn how to write a schema by reading the included schema files and the `prelude.js` file.
+3. Write your own schema file of the mod you want to support.
+(Recommended to write them in ProbeJS environment to get most of the types)
-3. Send a pull request with your schema file and a short description of what it does.
+4. Send a pull request with your schema file and a short description of what it does.

 Note that all the PRs will be manually reviewed, so it might take a while for your schema to be merged.